xchem/xchem_it/README.md

 # xchem_it
-Issues for XChem IT work
+This repo exists for issues relating to XChem IT work.

+Tasks are mostly handling in the project board.